-Remember that it is possible for parental responsibility to have been removed after the date of these documents.
+Remember that it's possible for parental responsibility to have been removed after the date of these documents.

 Third party information

 Third party information may appear in the child's records.
 Before disclosure, you should consider seeking consent from the third party.
-If you cannot obtain consent, the information may need to be anonymised or appropriately redacted.
+If you can't get consent, the information may need to be anonymised or appropriately redacted.

 Data protection law allows data controllers limited discretion to disclose third party information.

 Generally, if you can't comply with a request to see the records without disclosing information relating to another individual who can be identified from that information, then you may comply with the request if:

 - the third party has consented to the disclosure; or

 - it is reasonable in all the circumstances to comply with the request without the consent of the third party.